Starling Sturnus vulgaris

 Winter Distribution

-Rosy/Rose-coloured Starling Sturnus roseus
+Rosy/Rose-coloured Starling Druid Rósach Pastor roseus

 Rare vagrant.

-35 county records involving 38 birds up to the end of 2014.
 First county record was was one on Cape Clear from the 31st August to the 8th September 1961.

 Birds wre seen at the following locatoins: Allihies, Ballycotton, Barley Cove, Cape Clear Island, Cobh, Dursey Island, Firkeel, Galley Head, Lehanemore and Garinish (West Beara), Knockadoon Head, Liss griffin, Marathon Gas Platform (off Cork), Mizen Head, Power head, Old Head of Kinsale, Schull.